-- Description of the site selection process; Ompleting desktop preliminary assessments for communities that have passed an initial screening and elect to proceed in the site selection process; - Engaging the surrounding communities and Aboriginal peoples in learning and consideration of the project; - Based on the results of this work, identifying the communities with the strongest potential to be suitable for the project to progress with the next phase of work involving preliminary field studies and engagement of surrounding communities and Aboriginal peoples in order to establish a foundation to proceed to implement the project together; - >> Conducting this work collaboratively with the communities involved; and - Based on the findings from preliminary field studies and assessments, identifying one or two communities to progress to the detailed site characterization phase of work.
+- Completing desktop preliminary assessments for communities that have passed an initial screening and elect to proceed in the site selection process; - Engaging the surrounding communities and Aboriginal peoples in learning and consideration of the project; - Based on the results of this work, identifying the communities with strong potential to be suitable for the project to progress with the next phase of work involving preliminary field studies and engagement of Aboriginal peoples and surrounding communities in order to establish a foundation to proceed to implement the project together; - Conducting this work collaboratively with the communities involved: - Completing preliminary field studies and assessments to support identification of one or two communities to progress to the detailed site characterization phase of work: - Designing and manufacturing physical prototypes of the used nuclear fuel container; - Establishing a container, engineering, and test facility for both the repository and transportation containers; - Completing an integrated review of microbiological processes that could occur within the repository environment; - Working with waste owners in planning for future transport of used nuclear fuel from the interim storage facilities where it is currently stored; and - Completing an update to the conceptual design and cost estimate for Adaptive Phased Management.

 The plan for the next five years is organized along seven strategic objectives outlined in the following pages.
-This 2014 to 2018 strategic plan is a 'living' document that is regularly assessed, strengthened and redirected in the face of new information, advances in science and technology, changes in societal values and evolving public policy.
+This 2014 to 2018 strategic plan is a 'living' document that is regularly assessed, strengthened and redirected in the face of new information, advances in science and technology, insight from Aboriginal Traditional Knowledge, changes in societal values, and evolving public policy.
 Adaptive Phased Management will only proceed as quickly as Canadians, successful technology development and demonstration, and the regulatory authorities allow.